 Housing Rehabilitation Grant Program

-The higher the priority rating, the sooner the rehabilitation could take place.
+The higher the applicant's priority rating, the sooner the rehabilitation work will begin.

 The Rehabilitation Process

 The rehabilitation process takes approximately six to twelve weeks.
 The CD Program Specialist will assist program participants during the entire rehabilitation process should any problems occur.

 Summary of the housing rehabilitation process:

 Inspection of your home